polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/use-a-pallet.md

 select Alice's account and then use the Pallet Interactor component to call [the `setName` dispatchable](https://substrate.dev/rustdocs/v2.0.0/pallet_nicks/enum.Call.html#variant.set_name) function from the `nicks` pallet.
 You can select any name you'd like as long as it is no shorter than the `MinNickLength` and no longer than the `MaxNickLength` you configured in the previous step.
+Once you filled the fields click on the "Signed" button.

 ![Set a Name](assets/tutorials/add-a-pallet/set-name.png)

 As you can see in the image above, the Front-End Template will report the status of the dispatchable, as well as allow you to observe the